This post is a bit late for Breastfeeding month.

 I had a catheter and dextrose on when Migs handed me our baby so I could try to breastfeed him.
 This was few hours after I gave birth and after my son was given formula milk because I couldn’t breastfeed him while I was at the recovery room.
 Before I was transferred to our hospital room, the nurse said that my baby’s pedia already left a prescription for a formula milk.
 We still tried to breastfeed our baby because that’s what Migs and I have agreed to do even before I gave birth.
 Why not?
 There are a lot of benefits that we can get from breast milk and if my body can produce milk, I’ll feed my baby with it.
 Sadly, we received zero support from the hospital staff.
 We were not taught how to massage the breasts for possible clogged ducts, etc. Although instructional videos are readily available online, getting help from a professional is still a huge thing.

-Recovering from my C-Section and being frustrated with breast feeding, I felt that I almost had post partum depression.
+Recovering from my C-Section and being frustrated with breast feeding, I somehow feel depressed.
 My son knows how to latch but would only cry whenever I try to nurse him because he ‘s not getting any milk.
 I’ve cried countless times and have tried to pump milk round the clock so I can feed my baby with breast milk but I am only getting 10ml – 20ml per session.
-I thought pumping every 2-3 hours, it would help increase my milk supply.
-I have tried everything from malunggay capsules to essential oils but nothing seemed to work.
+I thought pumping every 2-3 hours would help increase my milk supply.
+I have tried everything from malunggay (moringa) capsules to essential oils but nothing seemed to work.

 My frustration hurt my relationship with Migs as I became a slave to my breast pump.
 I am always exhausted.
 I felt that the time I needed to recuperate from my operation were wasted but I couldn’t stop because I wanted to give what’s best for my son.